Potosi Mountain (Nevada)

-Potosi Mountain is approximately 30 mi southwest of Las Vegas in the Spring Mountains of Clark County, southern Nevada, United States.
+Potosi Mountain is approximately 30 mi southwest of Las Vegas in the Spring Mountains of Clark County, Nevada, United States.
 It is also called Double Up Mountain and Olcott Peak.
 Its main bedrock is limestone.

 History

 The giant cave of Potosi Mountain was used for vision quests by the Chemehuevi shaman of the mid-19th century.

 Spanish missionaries may have opened silver mines here, but there is no good documentation of that.
 In 1855, Mormon settlers found rich lead and other metal ore.
 The Mormon mine manager probably named the mine after his childhood home, Potosi, Wisconsin, another mining town, itself named (directly or indirectly) after the Bolivian mountain Cerro Potosí, the richest silver mine known.

 The Potosi Mining District on the west of the mountain produced lead and silver.

 Potosi Mountain was the site of the TWA Flight 3 air crash that killed 3 crew members and 19 passengers, notably the actress Carole Lombard, on January 16, 1942.